 - Vault Guide to Case Interviews (book)

 Hopefully, you now feel more confident to explore which programs are the best fit for your post-MBA goals.
-If you’d like to connect with one of our admissions counselors to assess your profile or ask any other questions about the MBA application process, don’t hesitate to sign up for a free 30-minute consultation!
+If you’d like to connect with one of our MBA counselors to assess your profile or ask any other questions about the MBA application process, don’t hesitate to sign up for a free 30-minute consultation!